urql-graphql/urql/docs/api/urql.md

   it's called.
 When `pause` is set to `true` this starts the subscription, overriding the otherwise paused hook.

-Since a subscription may proactively be closed by the server, the additional `fetching: boolean` property on the `result` may update to `false` when the server ends the subscription.
+The `fetching: boolean` property on the `result` may change to `false` when the server proactively ends the subscription.
 By default, `urql` is unable able to start subscriptions, since this requires some additional setup.

 [Read more about how to use the `useSubscription` API on the "Subscriptions" page.](../advanced/subscriptions.md)